NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/R-dplyr-GREPL-Summarise-Piping/R-dplyr-GREPL-Summarise-Piping.md

 require knowledge of SQL.
 How handy!

-The `group_by()` function in `dplyr` allows you to perform functions on a subset of a dataset without having to create multiple new objects or construct for loops.
+The `group_by()` function in `dplyr` allows you to perform functions on a subset of a dataset without having to create multiple new objects or construct `for()` loops.
 The combination of `group_by()` and `summarise()` are great for generating simple summaries (counts, sums) of grouped data.

 NOTE: Be continentious about using `summarise` with other summary functions!
-You need to think about weighting for means and variances, and `summarize` doesn't work precisely for medians if there is any missing data (e.g., there was no value recorded, maybe for a good reason!).
+You need to think about weighting for means and variances, and `summarize` doesn't work precisely for medians if there is any missing data (e.g., if there was no value recorded, maybe it was for a good reason!).

 Continuing with our small mammal data, since the diversity of the entire small mammal community has been shown to impact disease dynamics among the key